erikfredner/cv/cv.md

 "The Stuff of Fame: Material and Printed Constructions of Renown in America" \hfill 2019- \
 Lead data scientist, Stanford Literary Lab and Smithsonian Institution

-Editor, [_Café_](https://novel.stanford.edu/csn-cafe), The Stanford Center for the Study of the Novel's podcast \hfill 2019-2021
+Editor, [_Café_](https://novel.stanford.edu/csn-cafe), the podcast of the Stanford Center for the Study of the Novel \hfill 2019-2021

 Presenter, Academic Data Privacy and Security Workshops \hfill 2017-2021